levelten/intel-wp/README.txt

     If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.

+To learn more about Intelligence for WordPress visit http://www.intelligencewp.com

 == Installation ==